Review of the Best Inflatable Life Vests

 Eyson Inflatable Life Jacket Life Vest PFD Highly Visible Automatic (Red)

-• Fast inflation: Automatically inflates in approximately 3-5 seconds to adjust your head above the water.
-Provides comfort, safety and peace of mind for the sportsman, flat water paddler, or recreational boater without knowing you have it on, until you may need it.
+• Fast inflation: Automatically inflates in approximately 5 seconds to adjust your head above the water.
+Provides comfort and peace of mind for the sportsman, flat water paddler, or recreational boater without knowing you have it on, until you may need it

-• Lightweight & durable fabric: Waterproof Polyester Oxford cover resists tears and punctures but with soft and light weigh.
-Easy on-and-off design.
+• Lightweight and durable fabric: Polyester Oxford cover resists tears and punctures but with soft and light weigh.
+Easy on and easy off design

 Eyson’s inflatable life jacket is a great all-around choice thanks to its highly adjustable design.
 With this vest, you can adjust the positioning of the back harness strap as well as the central belt strap, meaning that you won’t have any issues if you’re taller or shorter than average.